ethereum-optimism/design-docs/protocol/proofs/new-chains.md

 * It remains unclear at what point a chain can be added to the superchain-registry or how a version of `op-program` that supports the new chain would be created.

+## Precalculate L1 Addresses

+Since the L1 deployment addresses are deterministic for a given seed, it may be possible to pre-generate them, then generate the L2 genesis block and chain configs prior to deploying the L1 contracts.
+This would allow the contracts to be deployed with the correct fault proof genesis block.
+If the config could be added to the superchain registry prior to deploying the L1 contracts, it would also allow a suitable fault proof absolute prestate hash to be specified.

+One challenge here is that the `SystemConfig` contract stores the start block automatically based on the block it is deployed in.
+This value affects the L2 genesis.
+While it does have some support for custom values, that's intended for legacy chains.
+It is as yet unknown if setting a start block number from before the `SystemConfig` contract is actually deployed causes any problems.
+Notably, the L1 start block timestamp is used as the genesis time for the L2 chain.
+Delays in deploying the L1 contracts and actually starting the chain could then mean a large number of empty blocks need to be generated before proper sequencing can begin for the chain.
+The L1 starting block hash is included in the rollup config so a future block number can't be used.

+### Pros

+* L1 contract deployment remains atomic

+### Cons

+* If there is any issue with the L1 contract deployment, the L2 genesis and config in the superchain registry may need to be adjusted.
+Given the need for review, this could be a slow feedback loop.
+* After the chain is added to the superchain-registry, the registry needs to be updated in the monorepo and likely a new release of `op-program` tagged that includes the new chain config.

 # Risks & Uncertainties

 <!-- An overview of what could go wrong.